phpbb/documentation/development/start/install.rst

 After verifying the settings in the ACP, you can delete the install directory to enable the board.
 The board will stay disabled until you do so.

 Once you are pleased with your new installation, you may want to give it the name of your old installation, changing the directory name.
-With phpBB3 this is possible without any problems, but you may still want to check your cookie settings within the administration panel; in case your cookie path needs to be adjusted prior to renaming.
+With phpBB this is possible without any problems, but you may still want to check your cookie settings within the administration panel; in case your cookie path needs to be adjusted prior to renaming.

 6.iv.
 Common conversion problems
 --------------------------------